krifenberg/ai-thoughts/README.md

 # ai-thoughts
-A repository to organized thoughts on AI
+A repository to organize thoughts on AI